alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 4. Prototyping versus planning

 The "prototype and patch" strategy can generate unnecessarily complicated code.
 An alternative is **planned development**, which feeds off of a high-level knowledge right from the start.
-For this to be possible, one must know all the general requirements of the problem, also called as **invariants** because they must always be assured as true.
+For this to be possible, one must know all the general requirements of the problem, also called as **invariants** because they must always be assured as t

+### 🩰 Classes and methods 🩰

+#### 1. Object-oriented features

+Python is on **object-oriented programming language**.
+Object-oriented programming is based on object and function definitions and most of the computations are expressed in terms of operations on objects.
+These objects usually correspond to real-world objects or concepts, and its functions represent the ways in which they interact in the real-world.
+Sometimes, we need a set of functions that take an object and operate over it.
+This is why **methods** exist.
+Methods are functions associated with a certain class, and are defined inside its definition, just like attributes are variables associated with a class.

+#### 2. Printing objects

+A common example of function methods are functions that print a representation of said object.
+Methods can be invoked in dot notation upon the instance of a class - with it as the **subject** (just like the subject of a sentence).
+In this way, the subject is automatically an argument of the function, as self.

+#### 5. The `init` method

+The `init` method (short for "initialization") is a special method invoked when an object is instantiated.
+It is written `__init__`.

+#### 6. The `__str__` method

+`__str__` is a special method to return a string representation of an object.
+It is invoked by the `print()` function.

+#### 7. Operator overloading

+There are other special methods, including the ones that define the behaviour of operators on that class.
+One example is the method `__add__`, which defines the behaviour of the `+` operator.
+This is called **operator overloading**.

+#### 8. Type-based dispatch

+A method, for example `__add__`, might need to have different behaviours based on the type of its argument.
+This operation is called a **type-based dispatch** because it dispatches the computation to different methods based on the type of the arguments.
+However, this doesn't solve the problem that adding a user-defined type instance to an integer will throw an exception.
+The special method `__radd__` stands for "right-side add" and is invoked when an instance of that type appears on the right side of the `+` operator.

+#### 9. Polymorphism

+Even though type-based dispatch can be quite useful, some functions can work with different types of arguments.
+These functions are called **polymorphic** and can facilitate code reuse. example `__add__`, might need to have different behaviours based on the type of its argument.
+This operation is called a **type-based dispatch** because it dispatches the computation to different methods based on the type of the arguments.
+However, this doesn't solve the problem that adding a user-defined type instance to an integer will throw an exception.
+The special method `__radd__` stands for "right-side add" and is invoked when an instance of that type appears on the right side of the `+` operator.

+#### 11. Interface and implementation

+A design principle that helps keeping programs working even with other parts of the system under maintenance is to keep interfaces separate from implementations.
+This means that the methods a class provides should not depend on how the attributes are represented.
+In order to do this, the attributes must be hidden and not directly accessible by other parts of the program.
+This principle is called **information hiding**.